Gipetto/site/_posts/2019-09-28-a_rant_about_cardo_packtalk_slim.md

 - Another case of the two paired headsets not connecting to each other.
 Had to restart each one a few times to get them to sync up.
 Pretty frustrating.
 - My headset decided that 1/4 - 1/3 power was enough to warrant immediate shutdown.
 The first time we stretched the batteries they were fine.
 We got plenty of battery warnings before anything happened.
 Today I just got shutdowns.
 Just "goodbye" and its gone.
 Charged back up and so far so good.
 We'll see what happens when it gets back down under half battery.
 - Strange garblings again.

+### Update 2019-10-20

+The wife's USB charging port broke.
+These units are headed back to Amazon for a refund.
+Looks like we're headed back to Sena.